-Another thing to keep in mind is that a web-based wallet functions best as a comprehensive interface that is accessed through integrations with hardware wallets, ‘browlet’ extension wallets, and phone apps.
+Another thing to keep in mind is that a web-based wallet functions best as a comprehensive interface that is accessed through integrations with hardware wallets, browser extension wallets, and mobile apps.
 Direct software access via private key, mnemonic phrase and keystore file is still available on many web and desktop wallets, but the industry is stepping away from those methods because they are not sufficiently secure for online use.
 Instead, web-based solutions like MEW are evolving into platforms that offer myriad ways of interacting with the blockchain, while wallet access should be handled with secure devices.

-One concept that originates with web-based wallets is the term “paper wallet”.
-This is when you print a piece of paper that carries your public address and private key on it.
+One concept that originates with web-based wallets is the term 'paper wallet'.
+This is when you print a piece of paper that has your public address and private key on it.
 In this method, your keys are kept off of a computer where it could get phished or stolen.
 Instead, it’s kept in the physical world and only used when needed.
-If you choose to access the funds held in the paper wallet, it’s best to use an offline method.
-That way your private information is never transmitted through the web for all to see, but instead is encrypted and transmitted through safer methodology.
+If you choose to move the assets held in the paper wallet, it’s best to use an offline method.
+That way your private information is never transmitted through the web, easily stolen, but instead is encrypted and transmitted through safer methodology.
 Keeping your keys off the internet in a paper or hardware wallet is referred to as ‘cold storage’.